khann-adill/RHEL-CICD-Automate-Playbook/README.md

 #               Ansible_Playbook

-You Can Clone a Repo Into Your Local Machine: git clone https://github.com/adil1806/Ansible_Playbook.git
+You Can Clone a Repo Into Your Local Machine : git clone https://github.com/adil1806/Ansible_Playbook.git

 # Installation_Ansible_On_RHElv8.1